SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

   ![Add Device 2](resources/readme/aws_create_thing_step5.png)

-- To attach an existing policy choose the policy and click on create thing, if policy is not yet created Choose Create policy and fill the fields as mentioned in the following images.
+- Attach the policy to the thing created

-- choosing an existing policy.
+  - If you have any existing policy, attach it and click on create thing

   ![Attach policy](resources/readme/aws_choosing_policy.png)

-- creating a policy.
+- If policy is not yet created, follow the below steps.
-  - Click on create policy.
+  - Choose **Create policy** and fill the fields as per your requrements.
   ![Create policy](resources/readme/aws_create_thing_attach_policy.png)

   - Give the **Name** to your Policy, Fill **Action** and **Resource ARN** as shown in below image, Click on **Allow** under **Effect** and click **Create**.